 The Group's and SCOR UK's investment strategies are prudent, with the majority of assets held in cash and fixed income securities.
-They are defined in line with risk appetites and risk tolerance limits and consider the economic and market environment as well as the ALM process.
+They are defined in line with risk appetites and risk tolerance limits and consider the economic and market environment and the asset-liability matching process.

 Investment Guidelines at Group and local levels, including SCOR UK, outline the investment universe and limits, including concentration limits, in line with the objectives of the strategic plan.
-They are approved by the Group Board/local Boards or top management.
+They are approved by the Board or Executive Management at Group or local level.